JesterSmith/TaskManager/README.md

 We ask that your application fulfill the following user 3 stories:

- -As a user, I want to manage tasks and update each task’s progress
+ -As a user, I want to manage tasks and update each task’s progress -Completed.
+Added feature to create new To Do list as well.
+Homepage update to link to all tasks.

  -As a user, I want to be able to prioritize tasks